epics-base/ci-scripts/README.md

 ## Supported CI Services

+The listed properties and instructions for the CI services apply to their free tiers for open source projects, hosted in the cloud on their infrastructure.

+The companies behind these services also offer "enterprise" installations on customer infrastructure, which will have different performance and limitations.

 ### [Travis-CI](https://travis-ci.org/)
  - Five parallel runners on Linux/Windows (one runner on MacOS)
  - Ubuntu 12/14/16/18, MacOS 10.13, Windows Server v1809